Symbolic Interactionism Theory

 In a classic symbolic interactionist study, Brooks (1969) reveals how different self-views correlate with right or left-wing political beliefs.
 Brooks describes these political beliefs as political roles.

-Traditionally, sociologists viewed social beliefs and ideology as a result of economic class and social conditions, but Brooks noted that empirical research up to the 1960s considered political beliefs to be a manifestation of personality.
+Traditionally, sociologists viewed social beliefs and ideology as a result of economic class and social conditions.
+Brooks noted that empirical research up to the 1960s instead treated political beliefs as a manifestation of personality.

-To symbolic interactionists such as Brooks, political beliefs can be seen as a manifestation of the norms and roles incorporated into how the individual sees themselves and the world around them, which develops out of their interactions with others, wherein they construct meanings.
+To symbolic interactionists such as Brooks, political beliefs are a manifestation of the norms and roles a person has incorporated into their view of themselves and the world.
+These beliefs develop out of the person’s interactions with others, in which they construct meaning together.

 A political ideology, according to Brooks, is a set of political norms incorporated into the individual’s view of themselves.